 - Repeat until the stain is removed.

-- LTT Maxi Cleaner is designed to remove dyes and can also be used.
-This kit is designed specifically for removing jean dye from leather and includes all the necessary materials.
+- LTT Jean and Dye Transfer Kit is designed to remove dyes and can also be used.
+This kit includes all the necessary materials.

 - Follow the directions on the package for application and removal.

-- Apply a leather conditioner to keep the leather from drying out.
+- When the stains have been removed, apply a leather conditioner to keep the leather from drying out.

 Additional Tips and Advice